Felixstowe to Nuneaton railway upgrade: 21st-century developments and constituent projects

 Upgrade of the section between Ely and Soham was proposed but was declined in September 2015 because costs had increased due to the complexity of the project.
 The costing cited was £35 million.
 When asked in parliament via written question on 3 October 2019 what was planned for the F2N corridor, Chris Heaton-Harris the Rail Minister answered that a number of individual enhancement schemes for the route were being looked at in the 2019 to 2024 timeframe.
 Among these were Syston Junction to Trent Junction enhancements, Haughley Junction redoubling and Ely capacity enhancement.
 He confirmed the strategic importance of the route.
 The section of line between Peterborough and Ipswich is seen as particularly problematic.
 There are a large number of level crossings in particular that need upgrading or removal.
 Junctions and other areas need substantial modification including Haughley and Ely junctions.
+MPs and others have requested a refreshed business case for Ely in July 2026.
 Some double tracking in the Soham area would also be required.
 This would be for freight and also passenger aspirations.

 Writing in Modern Railways in March 2018, Julian Worth, former EWS Marketing Director and Transrail Freight Managing Director, said upgrading and electrifying F2N would require 146 miles of electrification and enable 56 trains to convert to electric haulage.
 Similar points and strategy were pointed out at a Campaign to Electrify Britain's Railway seminar.

 The Rail Freight Group gave an award in 2019 for expanding capacity on the route from 33 to 47 freight trains per day.
 The route was mentioned in a submission to the "Trains Fit for the Future" parliamentary enquiry in 2019/20.
 The Chartered Institute for Logistics and Transport although calling for 800 miles of electrification across the UK to make 95% of Railfreight electrically hauled, put the F2N route as number one priority.